-Adsense is a fast and easy way for website publishers of all sizes to display relevant Google ads on their website's content pages and earn money.
-Because the ads are related to what your visitors are looking for on your site — or matched to the characteristics and interests of the visitors your content attracts, you'll finally have a way to both monetize and enhance your content pages.
-It's also a way for website publishers to provide Google web and site search to their visitors, and to earn money by displaying relevant Google ads on the search results pages.
+Adsense is a fast and easy way for website publishers of all sizes to display relevant Google ads within their content and earn money.
+As the ads are related to what your visitors are looking for on your site & matched to the characteristics and interests of them you will finally have a way to both monetize and enhance your content.
+It is also a way for website publishers to provide Google web and site search to their visitors, and earn money by displaying relevant Google ads on the search results pages.

 Infolinks is the next generation of In-Text advertising.
 After an effortless integration process, Infolinks intelligently scans your web pages using their dynamic proprietary algorithm and converts carefully selected keywords into cost-per-click (CPC) In-Text ads.
 Then, Infolinks automatically inserts highly relevant In-Text ads into your website’s content, leading to record high conversion rates.

-Each time your website visitors click on an In-Text ad, (shown light blue, but you can customise the colour text) you get paid.
-They seek the advertisers, you get the revenues, and they make sure you keep most of it with the industry’s highest revenue share offer.
-You can see Infolinks in-text links within the text of this web page, they are the words that are highlighted in green.
+Each time your website visitors click on an In-Text advert you get paid.
+They seek the advertisers and you get the revenues.
+They also make sure you keep most of it with the industry’s highest revenue share offer.
+You can see Infolinks in-text links within the text of this web page, they are the words that are double underlined.

 How do I get paid :

 Infolinks offers several convenient ways for publishers to receive payments.
 You can choose to be paid via:

 PayPal, Bank Wire Transfer, eCheck, Western Union, ACH (only for U.S. bank accounts) or Payoneer.
 Get your Infolinks Prepaid Mastercard® or use Payoneer for a local bank transfer.